zacbrac/Variant-Based-Reports/README.md

 # Variant-Based-Reports

-Comes in 3 flavors so far
+There are 3 versions currently available

-Interval based, use `intervalBased`
+Sales: Interval based, use `intervalBased`

-No Intervals, use `noIntervals`
+Sales: No Intervals, use `noIntervals`

 Shipment Picklist, use `shipmentPicklist`